-That's right people it’s officially mulled wine season and time to say a big old yuletide YES to Christmas in a cup.
+That's right, people: it’s officially mulled wine season.
+Time to say a big old yuletide YES to Christmas in a cup!

-Forgot those ropey mulling tea bags and the overly sweet pre-made bottle jobs, this is a time to go long on your spices and brew something magical.
-Just remember: you want it warm and never boiling (no-one, not even Scrooge, likes the booze boiled off).
+Forget those ropey mulling tea bags and the overly sweet pre-made bottle jobs, you've gotta go long on your spices and brew something magical.
+Just remember: you want it warm and never boiling (no one, not even Scrooge, likes the booze boiled off).

 He also recommends toasting the spices first, as this will help release those powerful aromas and flavours.
-Rumour has it that the Ancient Romans were the first to start mixing spices into their wine - kudos to them.
-The oldest recipe on record dates back to 1390 - we’re talking Medieval Viking style, and in Victorian times Mrs Beeton got on the bandwagon and suggested serving it up with slices of crisp, dry toast.
+Rumour has it that the ancient Romans were the first to start mixing spices into their wine - kudos to them.
+The oldest recipe on record dates back to 1390 - we’re talking Viking style - and in the Victorian era, Mrs Beeton got on the bandwagon and suggested serving it up with slices of crisp, dry toast.

-Luckily times have moved on.
-These days anything goes, and you haven't lived if you haven’t pimped it up with a splash of Champagne/ some nettles/ agave/ gold leaf cinnamon sticks into your pan.
+Luckily, times have moved on.
+These days, mulled wine is a blank canvas to splash with any boozy holiday flavours you desire, and you haven't lived if you haven’t levelled up your mulled wine with a splash of Champagne/ some nettles/ agave/ gold-leaf cinnamon sticks into your pan.
 With so many damn recipes around, we hooked up with some of the maestro mullers on the block to bring you the ultimate recipe, along with more of Ed's tips below.

 Do use brown sugar where possible and caramelise it down slightly.
-This will help add a caramel/toffee edge.
+This will help add a toffee edge to the flavour profile.

 Do let the mulled wine sit in the spices and fruit for a short while.